 < Trip Ideas Home

-A lovely rambling old stone home surrounded by jewel green grass and sweeping ocean views and fronted by an elaborate wrought-iron gate, Hulihee Palace is one of only three royal palaces in America (the other two are in Honolulu on Oahu).
-The two-story residence was built by Governor John Adams Kuakini in 1838, a year after he completed Mokuaikaua Church.
+A lovely two-story oceanfront home surrounded by jewel green grass and elegant coco palms and fronted by an elaborate wrought-iron gate, Hulihee Palace is one of only three royal palaces in America (the other two are in Honolulu on Oahu).
+The royal residence was built by Governor John Adams Kuakini in 1838, a year after he completed Mokuaikaua Church.
 During the 1880s it served as King David Kalakaua's summer palace.
-It's constructed of local materials, including lava, coral, koa wood, and ohia timber.
-The palace is operated by the Daughters of Hawaii, a nonprofit organization focused on maintaining the heritage of the Islands. www.daughtersofhawaii.org.
+Originally built of lava, it features vintage koa furniture, weaving, portraits, tapa cloth, feather work, Hawaiian quilts, and more.
+The palace is on the National Register of Historic Places and is operated by the Daughters of Hawaii, a nonprofit organization dedicated to preserving the culture and royal heritage of the Islands. www.daughtersofhawaii.org.
 COST: $6 for adults, $4 for seniors, $1 for children under 18.
-OPEN: Tues.-Sat.
-10-3.
+OPEN: Tues.--Sat.
+10--3:15.